-The Resource Center offered her peer tutoring and other study resources, including model skeletons, hearts and limbs like the ones she used in her lab classes for Human Anatomy and Physiology, a required course for all first-year health sciences majors.
+The center offered peer tutoring and other study resources, including model skeletons, hearts and limbs like the ones she used in her lab classes for Human Anatomy and Physiology, a required course for all first-year health sciences majors.

-A strong student, she wanted guidance on how to study efficiently and focus her efforts.
+Ogbarmey-Tetteh, a strong student, wanted guidance on how to study effectively.
 Soon, she formed a study group with friends.
-As a junior, she became a tutor in the Resource Center herself, helping other students.
+As a junior, she became a tutor in the new Health Sciences Hub

-“The peer tutors, they’re more knowledgeable and can give you more personal advice on ways you can best study,” she says.
-“If it wasn’t for the Resource Center, I feel like my first year would have been a lot more difficult.”
+“The peer tutors are more knowledgeable and can give you more personal advice on ways you can best study,” she says.

-Early in her UMass Lowell career, she also found herself greatly enjoying her public health classes.
+classes.
 She says they helped her to understand how the health care system works – and where it fails.
 As a sophomore, Ogbarmey-Tetteh added a minor in public health, which became even more relevant when the COVID-19 pandemic began in early 2020.
-She also joined a new club on campus, Advocates of Health Equity for Minorities.
+She also joined a new club on campus, Advocates of Health Equity for Minorities (AHEM)

 “As nurses, we’re caring for the patients, but we don’t always know enough about their financial and social status and how it might be hindering their care,” she says.
-“Public health helps you understand how come the care isn’t the same for all patients.
-It tries to prevent bias, so it gives you a more well-rounded view of your patients.”
+“Public health … tries to prevent bias, so it gives you a more well-rounded view of your patients.”

 “I wanted a greater representation for my college, especially as a minority,” says Ogbarmey-Tetteh, whose parents immigrated to the U.S. from Ghana.
 “I want to leave my mark before I head on to further education and the real world.”

 As a senior, she took graduate classes that count toward both her undergraduate degree and the “fast track” master of science in nursing program